dsl-logo

 Unsecured loans for buying a business

 You could also consider an unsecured business loan to finance the business purchase.
-You won’t need an asset to secure the loan and the funds can be used with fewer restrictions compared to secured finance.
+You won’t need an asset to secure the loan and the funds can be used with fewer restrictions.

 Unsecured business loans are riskier for the lender.
-This is why they have higher rates of interest than secured loans and you may not be able to borrow as much.
+This is why they have higher interest rates and you may not be able to borrow as much.

-On the plus side, they are usually easier and faster to get approval for, provided you can demonstrate capacity to repay the loan.
+On the plus side, they may be faster to get approval for, provided you can demonstrate capacity to repay the loan.

 Other options for financing a business purchase

-Peer-to-peer finance: This is similar to business finance provided by a bank, but the funds are provided by investors looking for a return on their money, as opposed to a financial institution lending for profit.
+This is similar to business finance provided by a bank, but the funds are provided by investors looking for a return on their money.
 There are several peer-to-peer lenders in Australia who facilitate loans for business purposes.

 How to qualify for a loan to buy a business